hmc-sysadmin/labs/scripting.md

 You'll modify this file as part of the lab.
 The `dict` file contains words that the game can use; each line of the files contains a word.

-There are two ways to get the files onto your VM:
+There are two ways to get the files on your VM:

 Download the files directly to your VM.
   : Log into your VM.
 In your home directory, use the `wget` command, along with